Frequently Asked Questions

 Can I apply to TTAP if I have a criminal background?

 Participation in the program is contingent upon passing a background check.
-Criminal history does not automatically disqualify someone for applying and selection for TTAP.
+Criminal history does not automatically disqualify someone from applying and selection for TTAP.
 The only automatic disqualifiers are a murder charge, a murder conviction, or registration on the National Sex Offender Registry.
-Driving history is considered for specific TTAP positions requiring use of government vehicles.
+Driving history is considered for specific TTAP positions requiring the use of government vehicles.

 Are there national standards in preservation trades?